rulecom/woorule/README.txt

 == Changelog ==

 For more information, check out our [releases](https://github.com/rulecom/woorule/releases).

+= 2.5.0 =
+* Added new event trigger: Cart In Progress
+* Prices sent to Rule will now match the current store's currency decimal setting

 = 2.4.0 =
 * Refactored plugin to adhere to best practices and improve plugin stability